Instance Generation for Patient-to-room Assignment and Admission Scheduling Based on Real Hospital Data

 \section{Literature}

-To our knowledge, there exist currently three instance sets that provide patient data suitable for \ac{pra}.
-For two of them also the generator code is published.
-The first known benchmark set for \ac{pra} was proposed by Demeester et al. and consists of 13 instances in total that are available at \url{https://people.cs.kuleuven.be/~tony.wauters/wim.vancroonenburg/pas/}. \todo{"Department" statt "ward" auch ok?} They consider a centralized bed-management system for the entire hospital where each patient has to be assigned to a most fitting room regarding department specialty and room equipment.
-Demeester et al state that their data is generated based on a realistic hospital situation, and on interviews with experienced ‘human’ patient admission schedulers.
-Each provided instance models the patient arrivals and room requirements for a planning horizon of two weeks and a hospital with 6 departments with 20 to 30 rooms each.
-Patients' length-of-stays are generated randomly based on a normal distribution with mean 5 and variance 3 and they generate 60 new patients per considered planning period.
+To our knowledge, there are currently four instance sets providing patient data suitable for \ac{pra}.
+One of them is provided without an accompanying instance generator, two include publicly available generators, and a fourth requires access to a large underlying dataset to generate additional instances.

+The first benchmark instance set for \ac{pra} was proposed by Demeester et al.\ and consists of 13 instances available online\footnote{\url{https://people.cs.kuleuven.be/~tony.wauters/wim.vancroonenburg/pas/}} \cite{Demeester2010}.
+The authors consider a centralized bed-management system for an entire hospital, where patients must be assigned to the most suitable room with respect to department specialty and room equipment.
+The instances are based on a realistic hospital setting and informed by interviews with experienced admission schedulers.
+Each instance models a two-week planning horizon in a hospital with six departments, each comprising 20--30 rooms with different equipment.
+Patients' \ac{los} are generated according to a normal distribution with mean 5 and variance 3, and 60 new patients arrive per day.